-After confirming the reservation, the travel counselor includes the VCN in the booking details.
+After confirming the reservation, the VCN is automatically added to the booking.
 Hotels then charge the room (plus any other agreed expenses) to the card in question.

 In both instances, VCNs reduce the amount of time spent handling and processing payments.